Prologue

 Fuck it.

-I bartended in a brothel run by connected guys pushing powder pure as the driven snow in Bogotá, climbed peaks in the Huayhuash of Peru, and drank ayahuasca with shamans in the Amazon.
-I'd been drunk on euphoria with a beauty queen on my arm, shouting our ambitions from rooftops like the cliché of younger years, waving dopamine and wild sex at the night as if nothing that could make us feel so high could ever again make us feel so low.
-Yet here it was: the rebuttal to euphoria.
-I had a good run.
-I was tired.
-I wanted to die.
-That's how I knew it was real.
+I'd lived the kind of life I'd fantasized about: West Point wrestler turned vagabond cowboy, bull riding and cage fighting my way across borders with a tattered passport and Thunder at my side.
+I'd bartended in Colombian brothels, climbed sacred peaks in Peru, sipped ayahuasca with shamans in the Amazon.
+I'd been drunk on euphoria with a beauty queen on my arm, shouting our ambitions from the rooftops like the cliché of younger years, waving dopamine and wild sex at the night as if nothing that could make us feel so high could ever again make us feel so low.

 So that night, I gave myself permission.
 Not a cry for help.
 A clear, cold decision.
 "Okay," I told myself.
-"If you can't take one more fucking day, then you don't have to."
+"If you can't take one more day, then you don't have to."
 I even bought what I needed to make it happen.
-And I still have the letters.
+And I still have the goodbye letters.

 Wingsuit BASE jumping.